With childhood diseases such as measles making a comeback, we talk to immunologist Dr. Zhou Xing about what it means for the older population.

 Note: The Canada Travel Advice and Advisories website has health and safety alerts and recommendations, by country, and that includes infectious disease outbreaks.

 TL: There’s been a lot of discussion about vaccine safety and anti-vaccine campaigns over the past decade or so, what do you say to that?
-And, are there side effects?
+Are there side effects to vaccines?

 ZX: It’s unquestionable — the benefits of a human vaccination program, over so many years now.
 Vaccination programs have brought down the incidence of many infectious diseases, a lot.
 It protects lives for sure.